manuel-serrano/hiphop/doc/api.md

 Execute its children in sequence.
 The sequence statement can be use with at least two child.
-In most cases, the sequence is implicit and user doesn't need it.
+In most cases, the sequence is implicit and ones doesn't need it.
 However, because of XML syntax, some cases are
 ambiguous:

 ```hopscript